2025–26 Delaware Fightin' Blue Hens men's basketball team

-The 2025–26 Delaware Fightin' Blue Hens men's basketball team represents the University of Delaware during the 2025–26 NCAA Division I men's basketball season.
-The Fightin' Blue Hens, led by tenth-year head coach Martin Ingelsby, play their home games at the Bob Carpenter Center in Newark, Delaware as first-year full members of Conference USA.
+The 2025–26 Delaware Fightin' Blue Hens men's basketball team represented the University of Delaware during the 2025–26 NCAA Division I men's basketball season.
+The Fightin' Blue Hens, led by tenth-year head coach Martin Ingelsby, played their home games at the Bob Carpenter Center in Newark, Delaware as first-year full members of Conference USA.

 Previous season

 The Fightin' Blue Hens finished the 2024–25 season 16–20, 5–13 in CAA play to finish in twelfth place.
 They defeated Stony Brook, Campbell, William & Mary, and Towson before falling to UNC Wilmington in the finals of the CAA tournament.